 ECSS-E-ST-20_0020133

-The qualified de-rated current capability of slip ring contacts shall be greater than the best case BOL solar array section current in short circuit and use transient currents caused by the discharge of the solar array section capacitance.
+The qualified de-rated current capability of wires, connector pins and slip ring contacts shall be greater than the best case BOL solar array section current in short circuit and include the effects of transient currents caused by the discharge of the solar array section capacitance.

 ECSS-E-ST-20_0020134

-The design of the insulation barriers between adjacent slip rings shall be such that no discharge phenomena can occur.
+The design of the insulation barriers between adjacent wires, connector pins and slip rings shall be such that no discharge phenomena can occur.

 ECSS-E-ST-20_0020135